Green Bay Packers player AJ Dillon and wife Gabrielle are featured in Door County Dining Guide

 -

-Taylor Schabusiness of Green Bay is charged with homicide, sexual-assault in killing, decapitation of friend Shad Thyrion, 25
+Taylor Schabusiness, 25, of Green Bay, is charged with first-degree intentionial homicide, third-degree sexual abuse and mutilation of a corpse.

 -